SAML-Toolkits/php-saml/README.md

 something other than SHA1 (see https://shattered.io/ ).
 Otherwise your
 environment is not secure and will be exposed to attacks.

 In production also we highly recommended to register on the settings the IdP certificate instead of using the fingerprint method.
-The fingerprint, is a hash, so at the end is open to a collision attack that can end on a siganture validation bypass.
+The fingerprint, is a hash, so at the end is open to a collision attack that can end on a signature validation bypass.
 Other SAML toolkits deprecated that mechanism, we maintain it for compatibility and also to be used on test environment.

 Getting started
 ---------------